danhper/fundle/README.md

 This will source the four plugins listed and load all the functions and completions found.

-After editing `config.fish`,
+After editing `config.fish`:

 1. Reload your shell (you can run `exec fish` for example)
 2. Run `fundle install`
 3. That's it!
+The plugins have been installed in `~/.config/fish/fundle`

 ### In depth

-To add a plugin, you simply need to add
+To add a plugin, you simply need to open `~/.config/fish/config.fish` and add:

 ```
 fundle plugin 'repo_owner/repo_name'
 ```

-somewhere in your configuration.

 For example: